Skip to main content

 Indicators with a benchmark

-The progress check for indicators with a benchmark compares the absolute annual change of the past development with the required annual change to meet the future benchmark starting with the last data point of the trendline and drawing a straight line to the benchmark.
+The progress check for indicators with a benchmark compares the absolute annual change of the past development with the required absolute annual change to meet the future benchmark starting with the last data point of the trendline and drawing a straight line to the benchmark.
 The ratio between these two values indicates the required change in the pace of development or the acceleration factor.

 Required change